-In certain situations, taking into account the circumstances of the applicant and the circumstances that led to the decant being necessary, it may be appropriate for the short term move to become a permanent solution.
-Where it is considered necessary to make the decant a permanent move the property will be allocated directly and therefore an application to the Homesearch scheme will not be necessary.
-The property will be offered on equivalent tenancy terms and will be treated as a new letting.
+The permanent decant property will be offered on equivalent tenancy terms and will be treated as a new letting.
+Tenancy rights will not be affected wherever possible.
 If a property is sourced that would result in a change to the rights of a tenant, such as moving to specialist accommodation that affects the Right to Buy, the tenant will be informed of this at the point of the offer being made.
+If the decant is considered absolutely necessary and the tenant refuses more than 3 offers that are considered reasonable by the Housing Operations Manager, or an appropriate deputy, the Council will consider possession proceedings.